Vision Foundation Models as Effective Visual Tokenizers for Autoregressive Image Generation: Supplemental Ablation Study

 \section{Supplemental Ablation Study}

-In this subsection, we conduct more ablation studies on the design of our approach, including the AR image generation with resolution of $256\times256$, effect of single-level \textit{v.s.} multi-level features, effect of shared ViT \textit{v.s.} unshared ViT, impact of different components, and the number of tokens to represent an image.
+In this subsection, we conduct more ablation studies on the design of our approach, including the AR image generation with resolution of $256\times256$, the effect of single-level \textit{v.s.} multi-level features, the effect of shared ViT \textit{v.s.} unshared ViT, the impact of different components, and the number of tokens to represent an image.
+Additionally, the effect of different VFMs on image reconstruction and generation is also presented.